 - Is this recipe vegan?
 It can easily be made vegan by using maple syrup instead of honey in the dressing.

 - Can this recipe be used for meal prep?
-Yes, just portion it out into your meal prep containers and refrigerate until ready to eat.
-Heat in the microwave or in a pan on the stovetop.
+Yes, just portion it into your meal-prep containers and refrigerate until ready to eat.
+Heat in the microwave or a pan on the stovetop.

 - Can store-bought dressing be used?
 Of course, feel free to use a store-bought honey mustard dressing, or another dressing of choice.